An enchanting forest trek in Himachal Pradesh

 Detailed Trek Itinerary

-Day 1: Drive from Aut to Ropa.
+Day 1: Drive from Aut to Shangarh.
 Trek to Tindadhar.

 - Trek gradient: Easy-moderate.
 Gradual ascent throughout

 - Water sources: Carry two litres of water.
-There are no water sources till you reach the campsite.
+There are waterfall enroute for a refill anytime you want.

 Reach Aut on your own from Delhi.
 Aut is a town on the Delhi-Manali highway, 40 km ahead of Mandi.